Ted Bundy Seattle Locations

 Lake Sammamish State Park

-In July of 1974, Bundy abducted Janice Ott and Denise Naslund from Lake Sammamish State Park in Issaquah.
+In July 1974, Bundy abducted Janice Ott and Denise Naslund from Lake Sammamish State Park in Issaquah.

 The two murders occurred just four hours apart.